dmbarbour/wikilon/docs/ABC_Minimalist.md

 The simplest `{runMeta}` monad might answer every request with a wrapped token.
 We could request a token `"/foo"` and get back `[{/foo}]`.
 Note that `{runMeta}` might not exist as an explicit token, but rather be implicit to a programming environment.
 Within an [AO dictionary](AboutAO.md) we might use `foo.make = [program in Meta monad]` and implicitly reconstruct `foo` from `foo.make` whenever its recorded dependencies change.
 (A staged build system is an easy fit for Awelon project's [application models](ApplicationModel.md).)

 Monadic metaprogramming is first class, subject to composition, abstraction, and flexible reuse.
 Assuming a free monad, we can intercept the requests, simulate and test how the metaprogram would behave under a variety of mockup environments and configurations.
 There is very clear staging between the metaprogram and its computed output, no risk of incomplete output, and it's easy to record requested dependencies.
 Any competing model for metaprogramming should do at least this well for serious consideration.

+## Command Sequence Syntax?
+Maybe later.

+I'm tempted to support `(foo,bar,baz)` as a syntactic sugar at the bytecode level.